Samsung Galaxy S7: Design

 The Galaxy S7's hardware design is largely that of the S6.
 Samsung removed the built-in Infrared blaster due to low demand.
 The device retains the metal and glass chassis, but with refinements such as a rectangular home button, and a lower protrusion of the camera.
-Both models are available in black and gold colors; white, pink, blue and silver versions are available depending on market.
+Both models were available in black and gold colors; white, pink, blue and silver versions are available depending on market.
 As a Worldwide Olympic Partner, special editions of the Galaxy S7 Edge were released by Samsung for the 2016 Summer Olympics, with a dark blue body and hardware and software accents inspired by the colors of the Olympic rings.
 The devices were sold in limited quantities in selected markets, and were given to athletes participating in the 2016 Summer Olympics.
 In October 2016, Samsung announced a new light blue ("Blue Coral") color option, as previously offered on the recalled Galaxy Note 7.

 The Galaxy S7 Edge is equipped with software that allows the curved edge to act as a ruler, a night clock and various visual notification features such as the Edge notification light for phone calls and incoming messages, of which the preferred colour can be selected for five contacts.
 There is an additional setting that allows adjusting the brightness of the built-in LED lamp when used as a torch between five brightness levels.